KaracsonPeter/Playing_with_Raspberry_and_BPI/_conclusions/README.md

 # 1. If you know that you wanna use GPIOs and I2C peripheries on a board, start with testing them on the OS on which you are installing them.
+# 2. Try to install packages first you need to use later on.
+Does not work?
+Do you have alternatives?
+# 3. Use frequently used and popular and well-supported machines for POCs.
+If it works, you'll need do develop your own board with custom build Yocto distribution.
+(Raspberry PI, might can extend I2C of a laptop???python3 --version)(Banana PI M2 Berry is old as hell.
+Does not have supp anymore.)